amirzri376/AccountManagementSystem/README.md

    - Check console output for simulated email content
    - To use real email, follow the Email Configuration section above

-4. **Browser Link errors**
-   - These are Visual Studio debugging features and can be ignored
-   - They don't affect application functionality

 ## License